SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

 comments: true
 ---

 So.
-US politics: it seems That Person is being impeached.
+US politics: it seems The Creature is being impeached.
 Again.
 What can we do to make sure the impeachment makes a difference this time?